-It's a struggle to grasp their line of thinking.
-Their statement of, "never being slaves of anyone" is not valid, because they were slaves even at the time.
-The Jewish nation had been under bondage to at least four kingdoms: Babylon, Persia, Greece and Rome.
+It's a struggle to grasp their line of thinking because their statement of "never being slaves of anyone" is not valid.
+They were slaves even at the time and as a nation had been under bondage to at least four kingdoms: Babylon, Persia, Greece, and Rome.

-However, Jewish teachers taught that Israel alone was ruled by God, and that these four nations were considered to be servants of God, and had simply carried out His will.
+However, Jewish teachers taught that Israel was under the control of God and that these four nations were His servants, carrying out His will.

-They believed, that during this time period, it was God's will for them to be under bondage: but that God would ultimately break the yokes of the other nations.
+They believed that during this period it was God's will for them to be under bondage; but that God would ultimately break the yokes of the other nations.
 (This belief is possibly behind the revolt of (A.D.
 66-70.)

 VERSE 34: "Jesus replied, I tell you the truth, everyone who sins is a slave to sin."